 DenominatorTotal number of survey respondents excluding those with missing, "Don't know/Not sure", and "Refused" answers.

 Other ObjectivesRelated to HP2020 Objective AHS-6.2: Reduce the proportion of persons who are unable to obtain or delay in obtaining necessary medical care[[br]]'''U.S. Target:''' 4.2%

-How Are We Doing?The age-adjusted percentage of Utah adults who reported being unable to see a doctor in the past 12 months due to cost dropped to 12.4% in 2015.
-This is the lowest it has been for several years.
-This percentage was the highest for adults aged 25-34 (16.7%) and lowest for Utah adults aged 65 and older (4.6%).
+How Are We Doing?The age-adjusted percentage of Utah adults who reported being unable to see a doctor in the past 12 months due to cost dropped to 11.6% in 2016.
+This level is the lowest it has been for several years.
+The percentage (crude rate) was the highest for adults aged 45-54 (15.8%) and lowest for Utah adults aged 65 and older (4.2%).
 Utah adults with low incomes had a higher rate of reporting cost as a barrier to health care than those with higher incomes as did those without health insurance versus the insured.